davepadrino/disbursementSystem/README.md

 ## Intro

-All of this project, decisions and architecture is based in my understanding of the problem that can always be wrong.
+All of this project, decisions and architecture is based in my understanding of the problem (that can always be wrong).
 Also regarding selection of the technologies, they were chosen since is what I've been working with the past months and want to learn and improve in this aspect 💪🏾

 ## Decision making